-Facet Disease is caused by the cartilage in the joints being worn down as a result of wear and tear, aging, injury or misuse.
-This type of injury to the spine can be attributed to arthritis of the spine, work, over-use or an accident.
-Another cause of Facet Disease is spondylolisthesis, which is when one vertebra slips forward in relation to an adjacent vertebra, usually in the lumbar spine.
+Facet disease is caused by the cartilage of the facet joints wearing down due to aging, injury or overuse.
+This type of injury to the spine can be attributed to arthritis of the spine, work-related injury, or a traumatic accident.
+Another cause of Facet disease is spondylolisthesis, which is when one vertebra slips forward in relation to an adjacent vertebra, usually in the lumbar spine.

 Symptoms related to facet joint problems are usually localized to the area of the facet joint.
 This can occur in the cervical (neck), thoracic (mid-back) and lumbar (lower back).

-When the facets are affected in the lumbar region, a person can experience lower back pain that can go to the buttocks and upper thigh area.
-If the area affected is cervical, then pain can occur in the back of the neck and radiate to the top of the shoulders, and can radiate around the neck.
+When the facets are affected in the lumbar region, a person can experience lower back pain radiating to the buttocks and upper thigh area.
+If the area affected is cervical, then pain can occur in the back of the neck and radiate to the top of the shoulders and around the neck.